 The College employs interim protection measures such as interim suspension and/or contact bans in any case where a student’s behavior represents a risk of violence, threat, pattern or predation.

 If a student is accused of sexual misconduct, other gender based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence, s/he is subject to action in accordance with the NCMC Student Code of Conduct.
-A student wishing to officially report such an incident may do so by contacting the Title IX Coordinator, Dr. Neil Nuttall, at 660-359-3948, ext.
-1200 or visiting the President’s Office in Frey.
+A student wishing to officially report such an incident may do so by contacting the Title IX Coordinator, Dr. Kristen Alley, at 660-359-3948, ext.
+1400 or visiting the Alexander Student Center, Office 12.

 Anyone with knowledge about sexual misconduct or gender based violence or the crimes of rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence is encouraged to report it immediately.
 If you are the victim of sexual misconduct, gender based violence or the crimes of rape, acquaintance rape, sexual assault, sexual harassment, stalking, dating violence or domestic violence, some or all of these safety suggestions may guide you after an incident has occurred:

 - Go to a safe place and speak with someone you trust.
 Tell this person what happened.
 If there is any immediate danger, contact the Trenton Police Department or call 911

 - Consider securing immediate professional support (e.g.: counseling, victim advocacy, medical services, etc.) to assist you in the crisis

 - If you are on campus during regular business hours, you may go to the Dean of Student Affairs in the Alexander Student Center for counseling referral, support and guidance.